Purim: In modern history

-There is a tale in the Hasidic Chabad movement that supposedly Joseph Stalin died as a result of some metaphysical intervention of the seventh Chabad leader, Rabbi Menachem Mendel Schneerson, during the recitation of a discourse at a public Purim farbrengen.
+There is a tale in the Hasidic Chabad movement that Joseph Stalin died as a result of some metaphysical intervention of the seventh Chabad leader, Rabbi Menachem Mendel Schneerson, during the recitation of a discourse at a public Purim farbrengen.
 Stalin was suddenly paralyzed on 1 March 1953, which corresponds to Purim 1953, and died four days later.
 Due to Stalin's death, nationwide pogroms against Jews throughout the Soviet Union were averted, as Stalin's infamous doctors' plot was halted.

+Beginning in 1961, Rabbi Menachem M. Schneerson came out with a campaign to encourage the observance of Purim in the public sphere through outreach, public events, and visitation.
+This later spread to specific campaigns to visit underserviced individuals, especially soldiers, hospital patients, and inmates in prisons.

+The 1991 Gulf War, during which Iraq launched 39 Scud missiles against Israel, ended on Purim.

 The Cave of the Patriarchs massacre took place during Purim of 1994.
+According to one writer, killer Baruch Goldstein saw the Palestinians as Amalek and "carried out the massacre on Purim, one week after he would have heard the biblical retelling of the command to wipe out a rival nation.
+As the journalist Peter Beinart and others have written, the timing was not a coincidence."

-The Dizengoff Center suicide bombing took place on the eve of Purim killing 13 on 4 March 1996.
+The Dizengoff Center suicide bombing took place on the eve of Purim, killing 13 on 4 March 1996.

+In 2024, ahead of Purim, Israel's Education Ministry issued a directive to schools and kindergartens about avoiding "panic-inducing costumes" in view of the ongoing Gaza war.
+Also, many places in Israel decided to cancel Purim events.

 In the media

 The 1960 20th Century-Fox film Esther and the King stars Joan Collins as Esther and Richard Egan as Ahasuerus.
 It was filmed in Italy by director Raoul Walsh.
 The 2006 movie One Night with the King chronicles the life of the young Jewish girl, Hadassah, who goes on to become the Biblical Esther, the Queen of Persia, and saves the Jewish nation from annihilation at the hands of its arch enemy while winning the heart of the fiercely handsome King Xerxes.

 The 2006 comedy film For Your Consideration employs a film-within-a-film device in which the fictitious film being produced is titled Home for Purim, and is about a Southern Jewish family's Purim celebration.
 However, once the film receives Oscar buzz, studio executives feel it is "too Jewish" and force the film to be renamed Home for Thanksgiving.